 Thyme essential oil, Thymus vulgaris, is steam-distilled from the flowering tops of the herb.
-The first distillation produces an oil with a reddish-brown in color called "red thyme" essential oil.
+The first distillation produces an oil with a reddish-brown color called "red thyme" essential oil.
 If the oil is distilled a second time a pale yellow "white thyme" oil is produced.
-White Thyme, which is less concentrated and less potent than red thyme, is also much less irritating and the preferred oil especially for aromatherapy.
+White Thyme, which is less concentrated and less potent than red thyme, is also much less irritating and is the preferred oil especially, for aromatherapy.

 Thyme oil is well-known for its antiseptic properties and is useful against a variety of bacterial and viral infections.
 It has anti-microbial properties and was used during WWI to help prevent infection in wounded soldiers.
 Thyme, one of the oldest medicinal herbs, has been recognized since antiquity for its cleansing, mildly astringent, healing, and soothing effects on the skin.
 A poultice can be made from the leaves to combat all forms of inflammation and infection.
 Thyme has a mild, fresh, and clean herbal scent making it a nice component of a natural deodorant.

 Thyme essential oil promotes healing and is commonly used topically to treat a wide variety of skin conditions.
 It is known for its cleansing, mildly astringent, healing, and soothing effects on the skin.
 The antiseptic properties of thyme essential oil help speed up the healing of minor cuts, scrapes, bites, rashes, and burns, and reduce the chances of infection.
 If you have oily or blemished skin, try adding a natural product containing thyme to your skincare regimen.

 Diluted in a massage oil the antispasmodic properties of thyme essential oil help to ease pain associated with spasms that cause muscle cramps.
 The stimulating properties of thyme essential oil help increase circulation throughout the body, which helps relax muscles.